-MgO or Magnesium Oxide (sometimes called magnesia), is an absorptive solid mineral, white in colour, that occurs naturally in metamorphic rocks and is source from magnesium.
-Magnesium oxide.
-FireCrunch is produced by the treatment of magnesium sulphate and lime followed by heat.
+MgO or Magnesium oxide (sometimes called magnesia), is an absorptive solid mineral, white in colour, that occurs naturally in metamorphic rocks and is sourced from magnesium mining.
+Magnesium oxide is a waste by product of external use process in steel manufacturing .

-The Building Code of Australia (BCA) defines the Fire Resistance Level (FRL as the testing period in minutes for three criteria:
+The Building Code of Australia (BCA) defines the Fire Resistance Level (FRL as the testing period in minutes for three criteria, i.e.:

 The R-value of FireCrunch is a measure of its thermal resistance.
 The higher the numbers the better the insulator.

 10mm FireCrunch = 0.066 m2K/w

 So the 10mm board has an R Value of 0.066